 It’s proven that sweaty palms have the most significant negative impact on patients’ lives of any dermatologic condition.

 Hyperhidrosis of the hands, feet, and armpits is called primary Hyperhidrosis.
 There is no medical cause for this type of Hyperhidrosis.
 It can be inherited, because sometimes it works in families.

 If the sweating occurs as a result of any medical condition, it is called secondary Hyperhidrosis.
 The sweating may be all over the body, or it may be in one area.

 Palmar Hyperhidrosis or sweaty palms affects over 3% of the population, significantly impacting their quality of life and even causing psychological distress.
 It can be caused due to genetics or certain trigger points like anxiety, heat, certain food and drinks, or emotional stress.
 It can also be caused due to hormonal imbalance.

-The issues becomes noticeable in childhood and improves as the person ages, and usually stops around the age of 60.
+The issues become noticeable in childhood and improve as the person ages, and usually stop around the age of 60.

 Conditions that cause Secondary Hyperhidrosis include: